Discovering Mythology (Challenge Kit)

 • Greek clothing was very simple.
 In the summer, men and women wore linen, and in the winter, they would wear wool.

-Learn About The Olympians
+Learn About The Gods

 • Zeus is the king of the gods and ruler of Mount Olympus.
-He is the god of sky and thunder.
+He is the god of the sky and thunder.

 • Hera is the queen of the gods and goddess of marriage and family.